-Marie-Soleil Provençal is interested in the involvement of materials as co-participants in contemporary art practice.
-Her work addresses the relationships that we have with our surroundings, an eco-system composed of humans and non-humans.
-She does so by integrating mundane materials such as concrete, matchsticks, hay, and second-hand furniture, into her sculptures and installations.
-She uses techniques of moulding or assembling to render complex ideas in their simplest form.
+Marie-Soleil Provençal’s work addresses the relationships that we have with our surroundings, an eco-system composed of humans and non-humans.
+As a material-based sculptor, she does so by integrating mundane materials such as concrete, hay, rocks, and discarded objects, into her sculptures and site-specific installations, many being bio-degradable or ephemeral.
+Inspired by popular science, she uses moulding, assembling and stencilling as techniques to render complex ideas in their simplest form.

-Marie-Soleil Provençal is from Québec, Canada.
-She completed a Major in Fine Arts with Honours in studio practice at Bishop’s University in Québec and a Master in Fine Arts at NSCAD University in Nova Scotia.
-She has been a teaching assistant in sculpture, a technician in Fine Arts and an instructor in Visual Arts for the past few years from Québec to Newfoundland.
-More recently, she worked as a research assistant to explore alternative sustainable materials made from local resources such as seaweed, oyster shell, mushroom, and wood ash.
+Marie-Soleil Provençal is a French-Canadian sculptor from the Eastern Townships region of Québec, Canada.
+She completed a Major in Fine Arts with Honours in studio practice at Bishop’s University (Québec), a Master in Fine Arts at NSCAD University (Nova Scotia) and multiple complementary formations in crafts and design on the East Coast.
+She has been an research assistant, a technician, and an instructor in Visual Arts for the past few years from Québec to Newfoundland.
+More recently, she taught sustainable-oriented sculpture and design courses.

 PDF version of the CV (updated January 5, 2023)